 - Shopify Payments for payment processing

 - Pay with Amazon & Pay with Paypal for additional payment processing options

 With just a few weeks until the launch of the direct-to-consumer shopping experience, everyone is energized with excitement and driven with purpose to make this endeavor successful.
 Each week we are making progress to finalize the details while the 46 & Spruce team completes the onboarding process with their third-party fulfillment provider.

 By far, the most rewarding aspect of this engagement has been the close relationship built with our partner.
 The time spent consulting and brainstorming the many ways to make this all come together has proven to be time well spent.

 However, we’ve been deliberate about balancing the planning process with getting to market quickly so we can begin collecting true customer data.
 Because that’s when the really fun work begins!

-46 & Spruce references the street name of the first location where Syndicate Sales began it’s business nearly 30 years ago.
+46 & Spruce references 1946, the year Syndicate Sales began it’s business, nearly 70 years ago.
 This nod to the company’s roots helped the internal team rally behind the new brand, solidify the vision of this initiative, and support the forward-thinking strategy of a company taking a chance on big growth.
 Armed with market research, a defined audience, and a new name, we created a brand that aligned with this foundation of customer insight.